Graylag-PD/Goose-Belt-Purger/README.md

 # Electrical connection
 Connect DC motor to any free power output on your board.
 Fan output should be fine.
 If you can, consider supplying it with 12V or even 5V to limit motor heating.
 If not, make sure to compensate with PWM.
+> [!IMPORTANT]
-IMPORTANT: DC motor is a strong inductive load, which means it will produce large voltage spikes, which unless treated WILL destroy your boards mosfet or even MCU.
+> DC motor is a strong inductive load, which means it will produce large voltage spikes, which unless treated WILL destroy your boards mosfet or even MCU.
 A sufficiently dimensioned Schottky flyback diode across board output is the bare minimum, but I also recommend adding a RC snubber to motor terminals.
-As for diodes, some boards have them already included (for example BTT Octopus), some rely just on a diode in a mosfet, which is generally not sufficient.
+> As for diodes, some boards have them already included (for example BTT Octopus), some rely just on a diode in a mosfet, which is generally not sufficient.
 Consult your boards schematic, use your best judgement and when in doubt, ask someone.
-As for RC snubber, I used a 47 Ohm resistor and 10 nF 50V ceramic capacitor.
+> As for RC snubber, I used a 47 Ohm resistor and 10 nF 50V ceramic capacitor.
 Solder together one leg of both components and then solder other two to motor, one leg to each motor terminal.
 47R/10nF proved to sufficiently dampen any spikes while also not influencing too much the PWM regulation response.
 You can use larger capacitor if you want to be extra safe, but larger the capacity, the worse PWM response you will have.
 It is not recommended to replace RC snubber with just capacitor, because this will cause resonance and make matters even worse.

 I did measure effectivity of described measures with an oscilloscope, but I cannot guarantee there are no fast transients I did not caught (for example when changing PWM duty cycle) and there is not enough test data gathered yet to be 100% sure there are no issues.
 So be careful and make sure you understand what is going on.

 # Software configuration
 A .cfg with macro is available at this moment, see comments in the file and configure to your printer.
 Future refinements are expected.

-Once everything is in place, you can call purge routine by running gcode macro 'goose_purge VOLUME=###' where  xxxis requested purge volume in mm3.
+Once everything is in place, you can call purge routine by running gcode macro `goose_purge VOLUME=###` where  ### is requested purge volume in mm3.
 It is expected this can be called by a slicer after toolchange.

 # Tips and observed behaviour
 Extrusion shall be done on a smooth inner side of the bracelet.
 You can also try extruding on the outer textured side, but adhesion is generaly worse and also you need a bracelet without embossing or print, which is surprisingly difficult to get.
 Inner surface has excellent adhesion even when it does not directly touches nozzle, while outer surface generaly needs to be pushed really hard into the nozzle - harder than magnets in design can provide.